DhananjaySarathe/flatmate-settle/GUIDE.md

 This section shows exactly who needs to pay whom and how much:

 - Example: "Alice → Bob: ₹250.00" means Alice should pay Bob ₹250

-The system calculates the minimum number of transactions needed to settle all balances.
+- The system calculates the minimum number of transactions needed to settle all balances

 ### Exporting Reports